DataDog/integrations-core/azure_active_directory/README.md

 ### Events

-Datadog sends *credential expiry events*, which grant visibility into credential expirations for Azure app registrations, Key Vault keys, Key Vault secrets, and Key Vault certificates.
-The *Azure Active Directory* integration must be installed to receive events for Azure App Registrations.
+Datadog sends credential expiry events, which grant visibility into credential expirations for Azure app registrations, Key Vault keys, Key Vault secrets, and Key Vault certificates.
+The Azure Active Directory integration must be installed to receive events for Azure App Registrations.

 - **Expiration events** are sent 60, 30, 15, and 1 day(s) before credential expiration, and once after expiration.